invertedv/df/docs/examples.md

 - Files works with delimited files and fixed record-length files.
 - The user can specify field types or files can impute them.
 - The user can replace missing values with defaults or generate an error.
-- Is flexible about field separators, date formats, string delimiters and EOL character.
+- Files is flexible about field separators, date formats, string delimiters and the EOL character.

 The code below defines a file and reads it into an *m.DF.